 Start Reading with a Picture Walk

 One trick is to start each chapter by “walking” through each page with your child BEFORE you start reading.
 See what you are going to learn on each page by looking at headings, pictures and captions, and sidebars.
 Then, when your child encounters these items while reading, they won’t appear novel and distracting.
 She will be ready for them!
 This is a skill that your children can use into adulthood.

 Teaching Where to Read

 Knowing where to read on the page when there is text in different places can be confusing.
 A good general rule is to teach your children to read the main body text until there is a natural break such as the end of a paragraph or the end of a section.
 Point out how headings divide sections.
 When your child comes to a break, then encourage him to look at the other information on the page.
 You will likely need to explain that the bottom of the page is often NOT a natural break as this can seem to make the most sense.
-However, the end of a page often divides a section of text, even interrupting a single paragraph.
+Point out that the end of a page often divides a section of text, even interrupting a single paragraph.

 My boys often wanted to stop mid-paragraph or even mid-sentence to look at something interesting so picture walks and showing them where to stop before looking at additional information were important!